 Heading to the Sierras mid-October can be touch and go.
 Some years you get rain and freezing temperatures, some others weather is beautiful and crisp.
-This year was one of these lovely October days that make an amazing trip!
+This year was one of these lovely October days that make a fantastic trip!

-At 9 am sharp (well, almost – 9.20 am!) we were hitting the trail, slowly raising up elevation.
+At 9 am sharp (well, almost – 9.20 am!) we were hitting the trail, slowly rising in elevation.
 We were quickly warming up, and some of our friends that were there for the day were coming up along with us.
-We got separated from our backpacker weekend fellows but we met them again on a huge granite slap.
-They were off trail but decided to keep up and we were to meet over the next hill.
-The granite slap was actually going further up and they had to scramble on boulders and over the ridge until we could actually meet over Maud lake.
+We got separated from our backpacker weekend fellows, but we met them again on a colossal granite slap.
+They were off trail but decided to keep up, and we were to meet over the next hill.
+The granite slap was going further up, and they had to scramble on boulders and over the ridge until we could meet over Maud lake.

-This was time for lunch and we stopped on an overlooking rock offering sweeping views of the valley.
+It was time for lunch, and we stopped on an overlooking rock offering sweeping views of the valley.
 We reunited with our day trip friends and discussed whether we wanted to stop and camp at Maud or push up over Rockbound Pass to Doris Lake.
-It was still early in the afternoon and we still had several hours left of daylight.
+It was still early in the afternoon, and we still had several hours left of daylight.

 We set up the tent quickly, and after a quick clean up, decided to enjoy the late afternoon warmth by the lake, hot chocolate with Bailey’s!
-Could not believe the nice weather we were having, and had the lake by ourselves – the joy of backpacking in early fall.
+Could not believe the beautiful weather we were having and had the lake by ourselves – the joy of backpacking in early fall.
 Dinner was quite leisurely – the temperatures stayed nice and even if we had to cover up a bit more, we did not have to retreat to the tent soon after sundown.
-We staid out for a while, checking out the stars, and chatting up along with our friends.
+We staid out for a while, checking out the stars and chatting up along with our friends.

-Night was uneventful, no bear encounter, no freezing temperature (though the hot water Nalgeens probably helped!), just a nice rest out.
-We took it slow in the morning, and heading out around 10am.
-We made it back to the trailhead in 3 hours, and given it was so early, we went for lunch by Wright Lake.
-Again, no one around, just a couple of enquiring ducks eyeing our lunch.
+The night was uneventful, no bear encounter, no freezing temperature (though the hot water Nalgene probably helped!), just a nice rest out.
+We took it slow in the morning and heading out around 10 am.
+We made it back to the trailhead in 3 hours and given it was so early; we went for lunch by Wright Lake.
+Again, no one around, just a couple of enquiring ducks eyeing our food.

 Definitely a great weekend, taking advantage of beautiful Sierras trails.